Graphic Design in London 2011

 Assignment 1: Structures in the City

-How does structures influence our daily living, our way of thinking, our perceptions, our way of looking as graphic designers?
-What kinds of structures do we experience in our immediate surroundings within London.
-What structures are obvious, hidden, or invisible?
+How does first impressions influence our daily living, our way of thinking, our perceptions, our way of looking as graphic designers?
+What kinds of impressions do we experience in our immediate surroundings within London?
+What impressions are obvious, hidden, or invisible?

 To find answers to these questions, students participated in a two-day workshop conducted by the German graphic designer and educator Armin Knoll.

-The objective of the workshop was take a closer look at structures within the urban context of London.
-Knoll gave each student a miniature human figure, to explore this idea of structure and think about size relationships and our perception of scale.
-Following an introductory slide lecture, he then asked them to conceptualize, juxtapose and utilize gathered material and create new designs in the context of a specific structures within London.
+The objective of the workshop was to take a closer look at our first impressions within the urban context of London.
+Knoll gave each student strips of paper, a small booklet, to explore this idea and think about first and second impressions and our perception of the city through this design brief.
+Following an introductory slide lecture, he then asked the students to conceptualize, juxtapose and utilize gathered material and create new designs in the context of specific impressions within London.

 Assignment 2: London Concept Book